Upper Right Abdominal Pain after Gallbladder Removal: 5 Causes, Gastroenterologist Explains.

 5. Associated conditions (Very common).

 The pain in the upper right abdomen can be a sign of another disease or condition affecting your gut.

-This is the most common and most overlooked cause of pain after gallbladder removal (reference).
-Moreover, it is one of the most common causes of (postcholecystectomy syndrome).
+This is the most common and overlooked cause of pain after gallbladder removal (reference).
+Moreover, it is among the most common causes of (postcholecystectomy syndrome).

 Possible associated conditions that can cause upper-right abdominal pain after gallbladder removal:

 - Irritable bowel syndrome.’